Top Interior Design Trends for Modern Kerala Homes in 2026

 Designing Sustainably Is No Longer Optional

 Sustainability has evolved from a trend to an essential ingredient in home design, particularly within Kerala, as communities become aware of their environmental footprint.
-Residential owners are consciously seeking appealing and accountable, and sustainable interior design solutions.
+Residential Owners are consciously seeking sustainable interior design solutions, appealing and accountable alike.

 • Wood from local sources, such as teak and rubberwood, is seeing increased usage.